 Prices vary for shuttle service from SJC.
 There are also multiple options and special prices for traveling groups.
 You can call or make your reservation online.

-- From the North, take the Coast Starlight from Seattle and Portland, or the Capitol Corridor from Sacramento.
+- From the North, take the Coast Starlight from Seattle and Portland.

-- From the South, the Coast Starlight travels daily from Los Angeles, and the San Joaquin offers departures from Bakersfield and Fresno.
+- From the South, the Coast Starlight travels daily from Los Angeles

 - From the East, the California Zephyr travels from Chicago and Denver daily.